 Strong families are essential to the moral and economic health of society, and family-friendly work rules are a praiseworthy goal.
 One might argue that legislation is necessary, because no company would bother providing these kinds of benefits.
 They would be better off doing as little as possible to accommodate their employees, offering a wage/hours package, and telling them to take it or leave it.

 But competition is a funny thing.
 If one company doesn’t offer benefits that workers want, another company will.
 If enough families demand flexibility, companies will have to start offering it.

 Let’s do some math.
-According to the Employment Policy Foundation, the FMLA cost employers over $21 billion in 2004 due to lost productivity from absenteeism, continued health benefits and net labor replacement costs.
-Roughly $6.3 billion per year of those costs were borne by the 200,000 small businesses covered by the Act.
+According to the Employment Policy Foundation, the FMLA cost employers more than $21 billion in 2004 due to lost productivity from absenteeism, continued health benefits, and net labor replacement costs.
+Roughly $6.3 billion a year of those costs were borne by the 200,000 small businesses covered by the act.
 That amounts to $31,500 per company per year.
 That’s a lot of money those companies could be spending on benefits that would actually benefit the employees.